 It's the long, open questions over which students lose most sleep.
 Where do you start with something like 'Why do you want to become a corporate lawyer with this firm'?
 The trick to handling these questions is to build your answer around a recent case or deal in which the firm you're applying to has been involved.

 Choose a deal or case that allows you to highlight the key points about the firm which attract you.
 Does the deal involve lawyers from lots of different international offices?
 Is it particularly high value?
 Were the stakes higher than for normal cases?
 Did it generate lots of publicity in the press?
-From this starting point you can proceed to put forward a compelling explanation about why you want to join that firm and work in corporate law.
+From this starting point you can proceed to put forward a compelling explanation about why you want to join that firm and work in corporate law by getting experience via a vacation scheme.

 4. Don't underestimate the importance of extra-curricular activities